pascutto/lus2rs/README.md

 # lus2rs

-A Lustre to Rust compiler
+A Lustre to Obj compiler

 ## Compiling